ricmua/ros_delay_out_center_task/README.md

 ### Testing

 See the [testing documentation](doc/markdown/testing.md) for further information.
+Also see notes about [integration](doc/markdown/integration.md) testing.

 ## License

-Copyright 2022 [Neuromechatronics Lab], Carnegie Mellon University
+Copyright 2022-2023 [Neuromechatronics Lab], Carnegie Mellon University

 Contributors:
 * a. whit. (nml@whit.contact)